-- How will residents of your city get around?
-Build something to transport them from place to place. - Even if a city is well-planned when it is initially built, cities are always growing and changing.
-When more residents move into your city, where will they live?
-Where will they work? - Consider what a city of the future might look like.
+- · How will residents of your city get around?
+Explore different modes of transportation, including buses, light rail, cars, or boats.
+Will cities of the future utilize these?
+What new mode of transportation can you invent for your city? - · Even if a city is well-planned when it is initially built, cities are always growing and changing.
+When more residents move into your city, how will you accommodate a larger population?
+How will this affect things like water use, housing, traffic, and food supply? - Consider what a city of the future might look like.
 How does this compare to cities we have today?
-What structures and systems might change in the next 10, 50, or 100 years? - $\cdot\;$ How will you protect the native plants and animals that live in your city? - Ask a member of your household to add something to your city a new building, a new freeway, or anything else they can think of.
+What structures and systems might change in the next 10, 50, or 100 years? - How will you protect the native plants and animals that live in your city?
+Can you design something that serves a purpose for both the city's residents and the native species? - Ask a member of your household to add something to your city a new building, a new freeway, or anything else they can think of.
 How does this change affect your city's residents?
-What else needs to change to accommodate this new feature? - · What will you call your city? - Explore materials and shapes when building structures.
-What materials will make the strongest structure?
-How can you use tape to make them stronger?
-What shapes work for building strong structures?
-Explore triangles, squares/rectangles, and even circles.
+What else needs to change to accommodate this new feature? - · What will you call your city?